Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We tried the Fenwick AETOS on a medium-sized river, matched it with a 20lb backing line, and tried spey casting.
+BUYING ADVICE: We tried the Fenwick AETOS on a medium-sized river, matched it with a 20lb backing line, and tried spey casting.
 We found that it has a very accurate cast and an easy retrieve, which allowed us to cover a lot of water.
 So, if you are looking for a rod that’ll give you the best value for money, take the Fenwick AETOS on your next fly fishing adventure!

 FEATURES: The rod is suitable for fresh and saltwater environments and is fitted with quality components like Fuji guides and an anodized aluminum reel seat.
 Plus, it has remarkable casting accuracy.